Maximizing Sale & Leasebacks

 Ownership may work for some of your corporate real estate holdings, but sale and leasebacks offer distinct financial advantages.

-Best Uses for Sale and Leasebacks
+History of Sale and Leasebacks

 The modern sale-and-leaseback era dates back to the early to mid-1980s, when pre-tax reform syndicated partnership transactions, many of which are at or nearing expiration today.
 At that time, with interest rates approaching the mid-teens levels, the tax benefits generated through sale leasebacks helped provide significant cost of capital benefits to the corporate real estate user, when compared to the traditional means of financing corporate real estate.
 In the challenging economic conditions of the time, corporate users were eager to access effectively priced off-balance-sheet capital.